TeleworkInc/eslint-plugin-consistent-imports/docs/rules/default-variable-match-filename.md

-# The variable name for a default import should be a camelcase alphanumeric version of the filename. (default-variable-match-filename)
+# The variable name for a default import should be a camelcase alphanumeric version of the filename. (default-match-source)

 Please describe the origin of the rule here.